peterlugtig/peterlugtig.github.io/content/courses/SDA/_index.md

 ## The impact of Covid-19 on the course

-Normally, teaching happens physically.
+Normally, teaching happens physically, on location in Utrecht.
 In 2021, the course was organized fully on-location, and the idea (as of of summer 2022) is to deliver the course in person again.
-We will however occasionally use Microsoft Teams to meet up in (sub) groups, especially in the 2nd half of the course.
+We may however occasionally use Microsoft Teams to meet up in (sub) groups, especially in the 2nd half of the course.

 This is usually about the point where most students have stopped reading the course manual, and search for the grading and homework sections.
 If you do end up actually reading this sentence (good on you!) please send me a picture of some ice cream :-)